-They’re buddying up to encourage people to make fabric hearts which will form a trail in February – the month of Valentine’s Day.
+They’re buddying up to encourage people to make hearts which will form a trail in February – the month of Valentine’s Day.

 Carol Hallam, Community and Volunteer Development Officer at the nature reserve, explained more about The Love Edwinstowe and Sherwood Forest Project.

 “We’re seeking local individuals, groups, organisations and businesses who want to ‘spread the love’ for our local area by creating hearts using materials such as wool, fabric, wood, stone or anything else that can be crafted and displayed to create the trail,” she said.

 “We would like as many hearts as possible to create a real splash of colour all the way from the village to the forest.”

 The trail will run from 10th – 21st February and already a number of business owners are giving their ‘whole-hearted’ support.